-For a Christmas themed birthday, hand out candy canes as party favors.
+For a Christmas-themed birthday, hand out candy canes as party favors.
 Consider decorating gingerbread houses together as a party activity.
 Be sure to hot glue the houses before the party starts to be prepared and line the tables with plastic disposable tablecloths.
-For more great gingerbread house building tips, hop to my other post about it!
+For more great gingerbread house-building tips, hop to my other post about it!

 Set up a hot cocoa bar with marshmallows, sprinkles, and candy cane stirrers.
 Decorate simple Christmas ornaments or delicious Christmas cookies as a party activity.
 If you have older children, have each child bring a white elephant gift and have a white elephant exchange.
 (Little kids may not understand the concept of trading presents which is the fun part!)

 Have each guest wear their favorite Christmas sweater and invite guests to take turns decorating their own Ugly Christmas sweaters for a friendly competition.
-Put out some white paper, let kids take turns outlining each other, hand out some markers and decorate those sweaters!
+Put out some white paper, let kids take turns outlining each other, hand out some markers, and decorate those sweaters!

-Some of our favorite traditions are writing sweet messages on the bathroom mirror, decorating the bedroom door with streamers and balloons and using a special red plate for the big day.
+Some of our favorite traditions are writing sweet messages on the bathroom mirror, decorating the bedroom door with streamers and balloons, and using a special red plate for the big day.
 Have siblings write birthday cards with kind messages to their brother or sister and share during dinner time.
 It’s a great way to promote strong relationships between siblings.
 Such fun ways to make a birthday special!

 3. Consider having a non-Christmas related venue for the party.

 Take the stress off of hosting at your home (that is probably filled with holiday decorations) and host a birthday party at a venue that reflects your child’s interest.
 Some of our favorite venues have been gyms, basketball courts, roller skating rinks, and bowling alleys.
-You can bring your cake pops, giant cookie cake, or birthday cake, prop up your birthday banners, and enjoy letting someone else handle the clean up!
+You can bring your cake pops, giant cookie cake, or birthday cake, prop up your birthday banners, and enjoy letting someone else handle the cleanup!

-You might also consider just hosting a party outside in the back yard or in the park.
+You might also consider just hosting a party outside in the backyard or in the park.
 This past year, it snowed on my son’s birthday.
 His favorite activity was playing outside in the snow with all of his friends and my husband!
 They bundled up and had a fantastic time.
 Then, we warmed up with a hot chocolate bar in our garage.

-4. No combination birthday presents.
+4. No combination of birthday and holiday presents

 When thinking about birthday gifts, be sure to avoid combining a child’s birthday gift with their Christmas gift.
 Even if it’s something small, make the effort to differentiate between Christmas presents and birthday presents.
 Save those Christmas gifts for Christmas Day!
 (And if the birthday is on Christmas Day, still change it up!)